DerGuru/The-Resonant/New Chapters/01 - Part1/P1-15_Watchers.md

 Jason's chest tightened.

-*They're watching.*
+"*They're watching.*" He shuddered.
+The words echoed in his mind.

-He showed the post to RAE. *Have you seen anything like this?*
+*Have you seen anything like this?* he asked RAE.

 *No. But the sentiment aligns with what Milo described.
 There are others who understand that resonance operates outside established parameters.
 And there are authorities who view such understanding as threatening.*